KonektOU/estonian-banklinks-for-woocommerce/readme.txt

 3. WooCommerce Checkout page

 == Changelog ==

+= 1.5 =
+* Added option to choose between SHA1 and SHA512 algoritm for encrypting bank algorithms
+* If you go to Woocommerce -> Settings -> Payments -> manage, then there is an option to choose between SHA1 and SHA512 algoritm
+* For historical purposes we left SHA1 as default value

 = 1.4 =
 * Added Maksekeskus Billing API gateway (beta) for better and simpler checkout with Maksekeskus